tylergaw/tylergaw.com/src/blog/mocking-sveltekit-stores-in-storybook.md

 //...
 </code></pre>

 The second parameter of `setContext` takes any value and assigns it to `$page`.
 In our case, `MyComponent` expects a `data` object with `href` and `text` members.
-Here we manually create that which makes `$page.data.*` work as expected in `MyComponent` stories.
+Here, we manually create the object so accessing `$page.data.*` works as expected in `MyComponent` stories.
 If we reload the `MyComponent` story we see the expected link.

 ## What else?

-This example is specific to issues I’d been running into for weeks [at work](https://www.summer.io/), but I’m sure this approach of using context for mocking has many more uses.
+This example is specific to issues I’d been running into for weeks [at work](https://www.summer.io/), but I’m sure this approach of using context for mocking has more uses.